8-Bit Theater: Premise

-8-Bit Theater started out as a loose retelling and parody of the plot of Final Fantasy 1, and features exaggerated portrayals of characters from that game, including the main characters Fighter, Thief, Red Mage, and Black Mage.
+8-Bit Theater started out as a loose retelling and parody of the plot of the first Final Fantasy game, and features exaggerated portrayals of characters from that game, including the main characters Fighter, Thief, Red Mage, and Black Mage.
 The group are ostensibly on a quest to find four elemental orbs to help them defeat Chaos, but the characters have no interest in the quest and mostly focus on furthering their own selfish goals.
-According to one reviewer, "The first change it makes [to the plot of Final Fantasy] is to turn the original protagonists into the three worst people in the world, plus Fighter.
+According to one reviewer: "The first change it makes to the plot of Final Fantasy is to turn the original protagonists into the three worst people in the world, plus Fighter.
 They lie, steal, and murder their way through the story, claiming to be heroes in the same way spam claims to be food.
-In their (very limited) defense, sometimes they just hurt people on accident... [the group goes] on a nine-year-tour of their world, marking their progress with new enemies, confused onlookers, and a whole lot of corpses."
+In their (very limited) defense, sometimes they just hurt people on accident... [the group goes] on a nine-year-tour of their world, marking their progress with new enemies, confused onlookers, and a whole lot of corpses".
 Clevinger described 8-Bit Theater in an interview as "a comic about the four people most ill-equipped to save the world who, through chicanery and brute ignorance, are the very people tasked with doing so.
-It's mostly a parody of fantasy and video game tropes, but a wide range of subjects are touched upon."
+It's mostly a parody of fantasy and video game tropes, but a wide range of subjects are touched upon".

 The comic points out and dissects many of the tropes used in role-playing video games, especially those from Japan.
-A significant portion of the humor results from creating reader anticipation for dramatic moments which fail to come; Clevinger has stated that "[his] favorite comics are the ones where the joke is on the reader."
-According to a reviewer, 8-Bit Theater "developed one of the most meta-textual, self-referential, self-deprecating encyclopedia of esoteric in-jokes'.
+A significant portion of the humor results from creating reader anticipation for dramatic moments which fail to come; Clevinger said that "[his] favorite comics are the ones where the joke is on the reader".
+According to a reviewer, 8-Bit Theater "developed one of the most meta-textual, self-referential, self-deprecating encyclopedia of esoteric in-jokes".